 Here's an article on How to add alt text to Product images

-The homepage is the main page of the website and also most powerful page among all other pages.
+The homepage is the main page of the website and also the most powerful page among all other pages.
 Creating text navigation links on your homepage gives a clear path to your site visitors from the home page and it is also useful for visitors because they can easily land to a product page instead of searching by navigating around your site.

-Not to link your products from home page is a common mistake most store owners make at some point, and as a result, your important pages will be hidden deep in the store and visitors cannot find them easily.
+Not to link your products from the home page is a common mistake most store owners make at some point, and as a result, your important pages will be hidden deep in the store and visitors cannot find them easily.